CDTDigital/CDT-ADPQ-0117/README.md

   *	Balancing priorities and time to meet schedule – delivery is a feature.
 We mitigate this by prioritizing tasks to achieve minimal viable product.
   *	Limited time and staff for functional testing – quality may suffer.
 We mitigate with automated unit testing and usability testing.
 Impact is low as this is a prototype.

-For the CDT-ADPQ-0117 prototype, this phase lasted one sprint (one week).
+For the CDT-ADPQ-0117 prototype, the Inception phase lasted one sprint (one week).
 We planned and tracked our inception phase goals and activities as cards in our Trello project management board.

 During the Construction phase, Stanfield Systems applies an agile Scrum-based life cycle.
 Like Scrum, the basic Disciplined Agile life cycle:

 *	Manages work within time-boxed iterations (Sprints)
 *	Incorporates frequent collaboration with daily stand-up meetings (Scrums)
 *	Employs a cross-functional, self-organizing team with developers, functional experts, and others